jayasridodda/TSA_EXP2/README.md

+### Developed by: DODDA JAYASRI
+### Register No: 212222240028
+### Date:
 # Ex.No: 02 LINEAR AND POLYNOMIAL TREND ESTIMATION
-Date:

 ### AIM:
-To Implement Linear and Polynomial Trend Estiamtion Using Python.
+To Implement Linear and Polynomial Trend Estimation Using Python.

 ### ALGORITHM:
-Import necessary libraries (NumPy, Matplotlib)
+Step 1: Import necessary libraries (NumPy, Matplotlib)

-Load the dataset
+Step 2: Load the dataset

-Calculate the linear trend values using least square method
+Step 3: Calculate the linear trend values using least square method

-Calculate the polynomial trend values using least square method
+Step 4: Calculate the polynomial trend values using least square method

-End the program
+Step 5: End the program
 ### PROGRAM:
 ```
 import numpy as np